marcelpetrick/Cullendula/README.md

 # Open tasks
-- .. a lot .. see all TODO in the code
+- .. a lot .. see all TODO in the code: make it more crash-resilient due to unchecked file-access
-- add a "move to thrash"-button to move really awkward/bad photos to a distinct folder
+- add a "move to trash"-button to move really awkward/bad photos to a distinct folder

-- refactor into some currentpost+filelist class and the main-class
+- refactor into some currentpost+filelist class and the main-class, which handles th ui
-- handle
 - show left and right (if possible) neighbour of the current image as smaller preview ... so that you have some preview of similar pictures follow
-- show position and amount: like: "3/234 output: 7 thrash: 10" - maybe in the status-bar?
+- show position and amount: like: "3/234 output: 7 trash: 10" - maybe in the status-bar?

 - add an icon for the program
 - make the used image-file-suffixes configureable
 - add some version/help menu-entry